 How many applications does the school receive?
 How difficult is it to get in?

-The College Of Dental Medicine received 2,453 applications for the DDS program in 2012-13.
-Nearly one in five AADSAS applications filed nationally was sent to Columbia.
-Of that number approximately three hundred eighteen were interviewed and 80 were enrolled.
+The College Of Dental Medicine receives over 2,000 applications for the DDS program.
+Of that number approximately three hundred are interviewed and 80 are enrolled.

 Is work experience in a dental office required for admission to the school?